Fact Sheet #6: Modeling Soil Test Correlation Data

 The Fertilizer Recommendation Support Tool, or “FRST”, is a national initiative to modernize fertilizer recommendations by pooling expertise and soil test correlation and calibration data from across the country into an accessible decision support tool.
 Researchers working as a national team rather than within individual states and institutions will reduce ambiguity while optimizing nutrient use across state lines through the development of the FRST.
 Users will select specific conditions, such as soil, crop, geographic region, and soil test extractant, to provide tailored soil test recommendations that are expected to save farmers millions of dollars annually while reducing excess nutrient losses to the environment.

 Correlation is the first step of the soil test correlation and calibration process.
 The primary soil test correlation goals are to 1) determine whether a soil test method is capable of distinguishing between soils that do and do not require fertilization with a specific nutrient for maximum crop yield and 2) to identify a critical soil test value (CSTV) that separates fertilizer-responsive from non-responsive for specific crops.
 Soil test correlation involves fitting an empirical model to a dataset and interpreting the model to identify the CSTV.
 Model fitting requires enough site-year observations to document crop response to fertilization across a wide range of soil-nutrient availability values, calculating the relative yield of each trial’s control treatment (receiving no-fertilizer for the nutrient-of-interest), and applying a model to the site-year data to describe the relationship between soil test and yield response.
 Several mathematical models and interpretations have been used to determine CSTVs, and the best model for FRST was unclear.
-The ultimate goal of this activity was to select a single model and CSTV interpretation for the FRST.
+The ultimate goal of this activity was to select a single model and CSTV interpretation for FRST.

 Four models [Arcsine-log Correlation Curve (ALCC), Exponential (EXP), Linear Plateau (LP), & Quadratic Plateau (QP)] were fit to three example datasets extracted from the FRST national database.
 The three datasets included corn response to Olsen-P from the Midwest USA, soybean response to Mehlich-1 K from Virginia, and Mehlich-3 K from Arkansas.
 The CSTV was identified as 95% of the maximum predicted yield for the ALCC, EXP, and QP models and the join point (100% of the maximum) of the LP and QP models for a total of five soil test correlation modeling approaches.
 The predicted CSTVs were compared using relative yield as the dependent variable.
 The response frequency of significant yield increases to fertilization was also examined as a companion metric to communicate the frequency of false positive and false negative predictions above and below the CSTV.